jeffs2696/SWIRL/README.md

 # SWIRL

-A frequency domain , linearized Euler equation code for Turbomachinery
+## A frequency domain linearized Euler equation code for ducted sound propagation

 SWIRL analyzes axial flows with mean shear and swirl in lined and unlined ducts.